dx9824/XuDong.github.io/_pages/about.md

 - Public Administration and Communication
 - Urban Communication

-As the first or corresponding author on three CSSCI papers and one SSCI article, I have published my work.
+As the first or corresponding author on four CSSCI papers and one SSCI article, I have published my work.
 Details are provided below.

 # 🔥 News
 - *2024.09*: &nbsp;🎉🎉 A paper is accepted by 新闻大学.
 (CSSCI)